NebeyuHail/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd - script print current working directory ls - list all files in the current directory
+pwd - print the absolute path of current directory ls - print all files in the current directory cd - changes working directory to user home directory